 The mean time of duration of estrus was 40.1 ± 3.85 hr. in Select synch, 47.1 ± 5.61 hr. in Ovusynch and 37.5 ± 13.44 hr. in PGF2α plus PGF2α protocols.
 This result showed lower time of duration of estrus in Ovusynch protocol than the findings (Yoshida et al., 2009; López-Gatius, 2021) and higher in the results.
 This result showed similarity in PGF2α plus PGF2α protocol with the findings of some researchers experimented in ewe and lower than other researcher (Heidari et al., 2017).
 This dissimilarity may be due to the seasonal effects (Mohan, 2023; Almadaly et al., 2023).

-The conception rates following induction of estrus served naturally in different protocol used in this experiment were 100%.The conception rate bred by natural service was within the range of results of others (Smith et al., 2004 and Dahlen, 2014).
+The conception rates following induction of estrus served naturally in different protocol used in this experiment were 100%.The conception rate bred by natural service was within the range of results of others (Smith et al., 2004; Dahlen, 2014).
 However, many researchers found lower pregnancy rate in synchronized cows after served naturally (Stevenson et al., 2000; Baruselli et al., 2002; Bó et al., 2003).
 The higher conception rate found in present study due to the bull used for natural service in this research, reared in own farm and with proven fertility.
 The conception rate of cows treated by different synchronization in our study with timed AI was lower than natural services.
-This finding was inconsistence with other researcher (Buhecha et al., 2016 and Jayaganthan et al., 2016; Stevenson et al., 1988).
+This finding was inconsistence with other researcher (Stevenson et al., 1988; Buhecha et al., 2016; Jayaganthan et al., 2016).
 The causes of this lower conception rate may be poor quality semen used by AI technician for artificial insemination (Pursley et al., 1995; Hamid et al., 2021).
 The sperm motility of remaining semen straws was lower preserved in liquid nitrogen container.
-The technician did not check the uality of semen before artificial insemination.
+The technician did not check the quality of semen before artificial insemination.
 A recent study demonstrated that impaired oocyte competence at earlier phase of folliculogenesis reducing the probability of normal fertilization, embryo development and viability of embryos may also be responsible for repeat breeding syndrome in cows (Sood et al. 2017).
 The existence of an inherent inferior quality of the ovulatory follicle also found in repeat breeding Holstein heifers (Kafi et al. 2017; Sudano et al., 2011).

 4. CONCLUSION